Seneca-ICTOER/OPS345v2/docs/Labs/lab8.md

 Make sure you label your screenshots!

-Shutting down your database:
+If you are not moving directly into Assignment 2 upon completion of this lab you will want to temporarily stop your database to avoid accruing unnecessary cost.

+To do this:
-- Naviage to **Aurora and RDS** > **Databases**.
+- Navigate to **Aurora and RDS** > **Databases**.
 - Select the radio button beside **wordpress-db**
 - Click on **Actions** > **Stop temporarily**

 This will shutdown your database for 7 days and pause billing.
-You may need to repeat this.
+You will need to repeat this every 7 days or until you have completed Assignment 2.

 Do not delete the database yet.
 You will need it to complete Assignment 2.